rftbtr/JDBC_Project/README.md

-# MySQLProject: Employee Database Queries
+# JDBCProject: Employee Database Queries

 This project includes SQL queries created to explore and analyze a sample employee database (`employees`).
 The queries are developed and executed using **IntelliJ IDEA** and the MySQL database engine.